Aloeveraali/The-Simon-Game/README.md

 challenging as the sequence gets longer and faster.
 This project was created using HTML, CSS, and JavaScript

 # How to Play
-Press the START button to begin.
+1.Press the START button to begin.

-Wait 3 seconds for the first signal.
+2.Wait 3 seconds for the first signal.

-Click the buttons in the same order they flash.
+3.Click the buttons in the same order they flash.

-Continue as long as you can repeat the sequence correctly.
+4.Continue as long as you can repeat the sequence correctly.
 The speed increases at specific intervals.

-If you fail, all buttons will flash, and the game ends.
+5.If you fail, all buttons will flash, and the game ends.

-Your score and high score are displayed on the screen.
+6.Your score and high score are displayed on the screen.